Originally posted 2019-12-05 06:31:32.

 Out of six bouts, she lost only one; she retired after fracturing the skull of an opponent.
 This is demonstrated across sports: when transwomen compete against natal women, they win, because men are bigger, stronger, faster and far more aggressive than women are.

-Nong Toom, the Thai kick-boxer whom we mentioned in Chapter Seventeen, illustrates the same thing from the opposite side; she fought only against men and became national champion.
+Nong Toom, a Thai kick-boxer illustrates the same thing from the opposite side; she fought only against men and became national champion.
 No natal woman could possibly have done that.

 Building big, strong, muscular bodies that can run quickly and fight comes at price.
 It requires energy to develop and maintain them.
 Evolution does not invest in such strategies unless there are good reasons to.